 While there’s no cure for schizophrenia, it is possible to help those with the disorder manage the symptoms.
 Early enrollment in a schizophrenia treatment program is essential to having success in those efforts.
 Viewpoint Dual Recovery Center often combines the use of medication and psychological counseling to help keep the symptoms of schizophrenia under control.

 Clients participating in Viewpoint Dual Recovery Center’s schizophrenia treatment program receive a full assessment.
-We take a holistic approach to treatment by focusing on what benefits the individual versus trying to fit everyone into a specific treatment plan.
+We take a holistic approach to treatment by focusing on what benefits the individual versus fitting everyone into a specific treatment plan.

-Our staff has a combined 40 years of experience helping clients dealing with mental health and substance abuse issues.
+Our staff has years of experience helping clients dealing with mental health and substance abuse issues.
 Since many people dealing with schizophrenia often turn to substance abuse, they may benefit from therapies offered through our other programs.